In Search of the Real Jesus

 It is highly recommended that one study the Bible for themselves while, it is not recommend that anyone view reading the Bible as being either a religious ritual or obligation.
 It is recommend that one read the New Testament

-completely through at least three times before tackling the Old Testament, as doing so will help one understand the Old Testament better.
+completely through at least three times before tackling the Old Testament, because doing so will help one understand the Old Testament better.

 While any part of the New Testament is worthy of study, it is recommend that one focuses on the words and deeds of Jesus.
 Carefully reading just the book of "John" alone, would make one wiser and better educated

 than if they read the entire Encyclopedia Britannica but failed to read John.
-Regardless of what we believe or fail to believe, it is fair to conclude what has already been touched on by many, that never a man or woman
+Regardless of what we believe or fail to believe, it is fair to conclude what has already been said by others, that never a man or woman

 either spoke or acted, the way Jesus both spoke and acted for the positive advantage of us all.